-- A. 840 hours of clinical; - B. An electronic portfolio; - C. Oral and written communication competencies; - D. The service/mission experience and associated cross-cultural portfolio (see option 1 and 2 as follows).
+- A. 840 hours of clinical; - B. An electronic portfolio including the BSN program's philosophy, conceptual framework, program outcomes, and capstone programs across the curriculum and the student's associated reflection; - C. Oral and written communication competencies; - D. The health-related mission/service experience and associated cross-cultural portfolio (see option 1 and 2 as follows).